 The most common method to test whether a food is acidic or alkaline is to incinerate a sample of it and then analyze the mineral content of the ash afterwards.
 If the ash is high in alkaline minerals, then the food is said to have an alkalizing effect on the body after it has been digested, and conversely, if the ash is low in alkaline minerals, it will leave behind an acidic ash and have an acidifying effect on the body.
 If this is a true test, then whenever you ingest any food or beverage, the end result after the digestion and assimilation of the nutrients should result in either an acid or alkaline-forming effect.
 So when we eat, we are either providing the body with the abundance of nutrients that it needs in order to maintain optimal health or we are leaving our body in a state of continually drawing upon its mineral reserves until this delicate system can no longer sustain health.

 Making changes– unfortunately most of the foods that people are eating today fall into the acid-forming category.
-One way to begin to normalize your pH is by stopping your consumption of the standard American diet that is high in sugar and refined carbs and to begin eating a diet that is rich in fresh organic fruits and vegetables, by eating salads daily, juicing a variety of raw vegetables such as broccoli, carrots, kale, chard, spinach, watercress, celery, cucumber, and wheatgrass, and by making nutritious fresh fruit or green smoothies.
+One way to begin to normalize your pH is by stopping your consumption of the Standard American Diet that is high in sugar and refined carbs and to begin eating a diet that is rich in fresh organic fruits and vegetables, juicing a variety of raw vegetables such as broccoli, carrots, kale, chard, spinach, watercress, celery, cucumber, and wheatgrass, and by making nutritious fresh fruit or green smoothies.
 In addition, you can drink plenty of spring water with fresh squeezed lemon or lime juice which will also leave behind an alkaline ash following digestion.